graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `Accept` HTTP header as specified in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

-If the client supplies an `Accept` header, a client SHOULD include the media type `application/graphql+json` in the `Accept` header.
+If the client supplies an `Accept` header, the client SHOULD include the media type `application/graphql+json` in the `Accept` header.

 ### Legacy Watershed